Driving Impact with Talent CRM Strategies for Seamless Change Management

 Phenom Automated Interview Scheduling functionality eliminated one of recruitment's most time-consuming administrative tasks, delivering immediate productivity improvements and enhanced candidate experience.

-Before implementation, OMERS' campus recruiters needed three full days — designated as "blackout dates" with no other meetings permitted — just to coordinate interview schedules.
+Before implementation, the company’s campus recruiters needed three full days — designated as "blackout dates" with no other meetings permitted — just to coordinate interview schedules.
 The process involved countless back-and-forth emails, manual calendar management, and tedious coordination.
-"We used to bake into our timelines for campus recruitment three days just to get interview schedules in the calendar — not to interview, just to schedule the interviews," Servedio explained.
+"We used to bake out in our timelines for campus recruitment three days just to get interview schedules in the calendar, not to interview, just to literally schedule the interviews," their Director of TA explained.

 The new system transformed this process entirely.
 Now, one person can schedule hundreds of interviews in just a few hours, saving approximately 395 hours since implementation.
 The platform automatically identifies available times, sends options to candidates, and updates calendars — all without recruiter intervention after initial setup.